 The old Greenville County Courthouse is located in downtown Greenville.
 The only example of Beaux Arts architecture in Greenville County, it was built in 1918 and is the fourth courthouse to serve Greenville County.
 In 1950 the current Greenville County Courthouse was built on its present location on East North Street.
 The old courthouse continued to house Family Court until 1991.

 In 1947, this courthouse was the site of the Willie Earle trial, which proved to be an important turning point in race relations in South Carolina.
 Earle, who was young and black, was arrested for killing a white taxi driver.
 While awaiting trial, 31 white men kidnapped him from his jail cell and murdered him.
 Signaling a new intolerance for such actions, the entire lynch mob was arrested and tried for murder and conspiracy.
 When all the defendants were acquitted, an embarrassingly negative reaction erupted from the international press.
 It is thought to be the last incident of its kind in South Carolina.

 Today a bookstore occupies the former courthouse as well as offices.
-It is a landmark in downtown Greenville, as is its next-door-neighbor, the Poinsett Hotel, seen in the photo below.
+It is a landmark in downtown Greenville, as is its next-door-neighbor, the Poinsett Hotel.

 The Old Greenville County Courthouse is listed in the National Register: